 Even more than knowledge and technology, Happonomy is about people.
 That’s why we built our network of speakers with vulnerable and inspiring stories along with our informal meetings, first in Leuven, then in several other Flemish cities.
 Meeting people who share tips, experiences and their different perspectives remains one of the most powerful ways for sustainable change.

 Because we all want to both think and speak and also sometimes just do, the pilots were initiated in 2019 for the personal transformation, organisational development and a first case with the Sustainable Money System.
-In 2020, we will once again be shifting up a gear.

 For a long time, Bruno Delepierre was one of the faces of young Belgian hi-tech entrepreneurship when Silicon Valley was still not considered to be sexy.

 With three Master’s degrees in his backpack, and after a ramble through the United Nations and the American business world, he seemed predestined for a successful path with his own company when he was 26 years old.
-A few months later both of his parents died and that became the starting point of a long journey full of “good, bad and ugly” that eventually brought him to Happonomy via TEDx & MIT.
+A few months later both of his parents died and that became the starting point of a long journey full of “good, bad and ugly” of entrepreneurship that eventually brought him to Happonomy via TEDx & MIT.